phuongleeo/CKA-practices/39/Readme.md

 - On Master-1 node

   - Noted: As we're using Vagrant with VirtualBox to provision cluster, thus VMs contain of 2 VNIC ( nat + private network).
-Therefor performing `kubeadm init` command, we must sepecify ip address of VM at `apiserver-advertise-address` parameter ( resolved link [here](https://github.com/kubernetes/kubeadm/issues/1359#issuecomment-619564221)), otherwise your additional master node could not joined cluster.
+Therefor prior to perform `kubeadm init` command, we must sepecify ip address of VM at `apiserver-advertise-address` parameter ( resolved link [here](https://github.com/kubernetes/kubeadm/issues/1359#issuecomment-619564221)), otherwise your additional master node could not joined cluster.

   On Additional master: must also sepecify `apiserver-advertise-address` parameter when joining cluster ( check example below)